 Before pursuing accreditation, programs should strongly consider whether they have the time, resources, and commitment to complete the process.
-Programs should not plan to receive their initial accreditation until, at a minimum, one (1) year after their initial Letter of Intent.
+In many cases, initial accreditation is not awarded until one (1) year after the initial Letter of Intent has been submitted.
 The accreditation process involves a rigorous self-review and peer evaluation.
-All programs wishing to start the accreditation process or have questions about the process should contact USGIF's Vice President of Academic Affairs.
+All programs wishing to start the accreditation process or have questions about the process should contact USGIF's Director of Education and Professional Development.